 What Do We Do?

-The Columbia University Pediatric OCD Research Program is dedicated to improving the lives of youth with OCD by conducting cutting-edge research to transform how we understand and treat OCD.
-At Y-TEAM, we specialize in treating youth who have tried first-line treatments like medication or CBT but who continue to struggle with OCD.
-We are currently investigating novel treatments for children, adolescents and young adults with OCD.
+The Y-TEAM Program is dedicated to improving the lives of youth with OCD by conducting cutting-edge research to transform how we understand and treat OCD.

 Current Research Treatment Programs